-In February 2007, the FASB issued SFAS No. 159 ("SFAS No. 159"), "The Fair Value Option for Financial Assets and Financial Liabilities-Including an amendment of FASB Statement No. 115."
-SFAS 159 permits companies to choose to measure at fair value many financial instruments and certain other items that are not currently required to be measured at fair value.
+In February 2007, the FASB issued SFAS No. 159 ("SFAS No. 159"), The Fair Value Option for Financial Assets and Financial Liabilities-Including an amendment of FASB Statement No. 115.
+SFAS No. 159 permits companies to choose to measure at fair value many financial instruments and certain other items that are not currently required to be measured at fair value.
 Entities choosing the fair value option would be required to recognize subsequent changes in the fair value of those instruments and other items directly in earnings.
 This standard also establishes presentation and disclosure requirements designed to facilitate comparisons between companies that choose different measurement attributes for similar types of assets and liabilities.
-SFAS 159 is effective beginning the first fiscal year that begins after November 15, 2007.
-We are currently evaluating the impact of the adoption of SFAS 159 on our financial statements.
+SFAS No. 159 is effective for fiscal years that begin after November 15, 2007.
+We are currently evaluating the impact of the adoption of SFAS No. 159 on our financial statements.